jkb91jkb91/KubeServices/README.md

 <!-- CICD SERVICES DESCRIPTION -->
 ## CICD services description
-Application running on kubernetes cluster is working on few microservices
+Application contains full-fledged CICD system deployed also on cluster that consists of below:
 1) Sonarqube for static code analysis
 2) Jfrog Artifactory to store artifacts
 3) Prometheus to export data